-The maximum load for a graduate education student is nine (9) credit hours during fall and spring semesters, three (3) semester hours during the mini-term, and twelve (12) semester hours for the summer session.
-There will be no exceptions granted to the maximum of three (3) semester hours during the miniterm and twelve (12) semester hours in the summer session.
+The maximum load for an M.Ed. student is nine (9) credit hours during fall and spring semesters, three (3) semester hours during the mini-term, and twelve (12) semester hours for the summer session.
+There will be no exceptions granted to the maximum of three (3) semester hours during the mini-term and twelve (12) semester hours in the summer session.